-- 8. Selected choreography is performed at either the Fall Dances and/or on the winter Faculty and Guest Artists Concert.
-Work is expected to remain in rehearsal prior to the festival.
+- 8. Selected choreography is performed at either the Fall Dances and/or Prime Movers choreography is expected to remain in rehearsal prior to the festival.
 The school may also schedule an informal showing of ACDA dances the week prior to the event. - 9.
-Faculty submits travel and lodging receipts to the Business Coordinator for reimbursement at the conclusion of the festival. - 10.Participants are encouraged to share their conference experiences with fellow students via social media while at the conference, and visit classrooms upon their return.
+Participants are encouraged to share their conference experiences with fellow students via social media while at the conference, and visit classrooms upon their return.